robrides/methodoverloading/overloadingRules.md

 .
 ```

-No, it's not an example of either.  it is just a different method that happens to have the same name.
+**No, it's not an example of either**.
+It is just a different method that happens to have the same name.

 ## Overloading: _The Rules_